akkhayar/docs.akkhayar.com/docs/community/contributing.md

 2. **Create a branch inside the issue.**

-   Click on the `Create branch` button in the issue page under "Development" section of the sidebar from the right.
+   Click on the `Create branch` button on the issue page under the "Development" section of the sidebar from the right.
 The branch name must be in the format of `feature/<feature>`, e.g., `feature/add-navbar`.
-This is your isolated development environment where you can implement new features, fix bugs, do anything you need to do to complete the issue.
+This is your isolated development environment where you can implement new features, fix bugs, and do anything you need to do to complete the issue.
 See how this workflow connects with certain [ides](./editors-and-ides).

 3. **Create a pull request**

-   Send a pull request into the `main` branch.
+   Send a pull request to the `main` branch.
 The pull request should be named in the format of `review: feature/<feature>`, e.g., `review: feature/add-navbar`.

-4. **Reiterate on the pull request until it is approved and merged into `main`.**
+4. **Reiterate the pull request until it is approved and merged into `main`.**
 5. **Close the issue & branch.**
 6. **Celebrate 🎉!**